Two students studying and discussing if the GMAT or GRE is easier

 Your Call: GRE or GMAT?

-Choosing between the GMAT or GRE can appear intimidating, but this guide should help you decide which is right for you.
+Choosing between the GMAT and the GRE can appear intimidating, but this guide should help you decide which is right for you.
 So, is the GRE easier than the GMAT?
 It’s your call.

-Remember that you can cater to your strengths and weaknesses and that whether the GMAT or GRE is easier is subjective.
+Remember that you can cater to your strengths and weaknesses and that the difficulty of the tests is subjective.
 Some may find the GMAT easier, while others may find the GRE easier.
 Taking a diagnostic test for each is a good place to start when deciding which test is suitable for a strong performance.

-Whether the GMAT or GRE is easier for you, you can certainly ace either test with the proper preparation and knowledge.
+Remember, you can certainly ace either test with the proper preparation and knowledge.
+Best of luck!